hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 push!(scenarios(p), :multiple_100=>new_scenario)
 ```

-where `multiple_100` is an identifier for the scenario in the dictionary.
+where `multiple_100` is an identifier of the scenario in the dictionary.

 ## Creating measurements

-`Measurement` in HetaSimulator is representation of experimentally measured value for parameter identification.
+`Measurement` in HetaSimulator is a representation of experimentally measured values.
-Each `Measurement` is associated with some particular scenario, observable value and fixed time point.
+Each `Measurement` is associated with some particular scenario, observable variable and fixed time point.

 All measurements in the platform are used to calculate the log-likelihood function when required.
 Measurements are stored inside `Scenario` objects.